Can magnesium help knee pain and osteoarthritis?

 - and a weakened effect of analgesics (magnesium makes painkillers work better, a subject that you need to discuss with your doctor).

-A second team of Chinese researchers writing in the journal PLOS Public Library of Science one, looked at cross-sectional associations between dietary magnesium intake and radiographic knee osteoarthritis, joint space narrowing, and osteophytes (bone spurs).
+A 2015 study in the journal PLOS Public Library of Science one, (4) looked at cross-sectional associations between dietary magnesium intake and radiographic knee osteoarthritis, joint space narrowing, and osteophytes (bone spurs).

-The Chinese team took these facts into account from previous studies that suggest that low magnesium levels could contribute to chronic inflammation and joint degenerative disease.
+The research team took these facts into account from previous studies that suggest that low magnesium levels could contribute to chronic inflammation and joint degenerative disease.

 - Low-grade systemic inflammation may play an important role in the development and progression of osteoarthritis.